ronikirla/psmd-re/Damage formula.md

 # Speed mechanics
 **This document explains the damage formula of the game in depth.
-For the most part the damage formula of this game seems to be a pretty typical additive PMD damage formula.
+For the most part it seems to be a pretty typical additive PMD damage formula.
 However, it has some weird quirks.**

 ## Formula breakdown